Email Address: email@example.com

 Rabbi Levine was ordained at the Hebrew Union College-Jewish Institute of Religion in 1977 and received his Doctor of Divinity Degree in March 2002.
 He is a Phi Beta Kappa graduate of Columbia College.
 In 1997 he received the Maria and Joel Finkle Prize as Rabbi of the Year, presented by the New York Board of Rabbis; in 2002 he was the recipient of the International Humanitarian Award by The World Union for Progressive Judaism, alongside Ehud Barak, former Prime Minister of Israel, the Westy Award from West Side Spirit in 2006 and the Champion of Choice Award from NARAL in 2010.
 In 2013 he received the All Stars Project Bridge Building Award for Leadership in Community Relations.

-He is married to Gina Stahl Levine and together, they are the proud parents of Judah, Ezra and Maya.
+He is married to Gina Stahl Levine and together, they are the proud parents of Judah, Maya, Ezra and Katie.

 Email Address: firstname.lastname@example.org